The simplest way to create a monitor is from Explorer, by using the Monitors menu on the metric chart.

 - Click on the bright blue square if you want to ignore one of the thresholds.
 For example, any value above n is ok, put n into Lower Threshold and deselect the upper threshold by clicking on the blue box to the left of Upper Threshold.

-- Change Type to Percentage Change if you want to create a threshold monitor based on percentage change.
+- Change Type to Percentage Change if you want thresholds that are based on percentage change.
 In this case you will be prompted for the period - choose one of day over day, week over week, or sample over sample.
 In this case, the threshold values specify percentages.
 In other words, if you set Period to day over day and set Upper Threshold to 20, an incident will be generated if from one day to the next, the change in metric value is greater than 20%.

 Choose Anomaly if you want Lightup's anomaly monitoring to detect incidents when the value of the metric is outside of its historical range.
 The monitor will train using metric values from the last month, and will generate incidents if metric values are found to be anomalous, based on that training.
 While training is underway, you'll see the default training period listed.